Vindexus/PoweredByHeresy/game/github/playingthegame.md

 Say "**reroll**."
 That means you take all the dice you just rolled for a move and roll them all again.
 You use the same modifiers as the first roll, including any +x forwards, and the second result stands.

 Give you “**hold**.”
 Hold is currency that allows you to make some choices later on by spending the hold as the move describes.
-Hold is always saved up for the move that generated it; you can’t spend your hold from [Defend](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defend) on [Discern Realities](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#discern-realities) or vice versa, for example.
+Hold is always saved up for the move that generated it; you can't spend your hold from [Defend](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defend) on [Discern Realities](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#discern-realities) or vice versa, for example.

 Present a **choice**.
 The choice you make, like all move effects, dictates things that happen in the fiction in addition to any more mechanical effects.
-The choice you make on the 10+ result of hack and slash to deal more damage at the cost of opening yourself up is exactly what’s happening to your character: they have enough advantage that they can stay safe or push their luck.
+The choice you make on the 10+ result of hack and slash to deal more damage at the cost of opening yourself up is exactly what's happening to your character: they have enough advantage that they can stay safe or push their luck.

 Give you a chance to say something about your character and their history.
 When you [Spout Forbidden Lore](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#spout-forbidden-lore) you may get asked how you know the information that the GM reveals.
 Take that opportunity to contribute to the history of part of the galaxy and show who your character really is.
-Just keep in mind the established facts of the Warhammer 40k universe and don’t contradict anything that’s already been described.
+Just keep in mind the established facts of the Warhammer 40k universe and don't contradict anything that's already been described.
 If you aren't sure if something makes sense in 40k, ask the GM.

 Say “**mark XP**.”
 That means you add one to your current XP total.

+## Damage and Wounds

+This document is a work in progress.
+All numbers, and the entire system, are subject to change.

+Characters in the game take damage, which can sometimes inflict wounds.
+When a character's current wounds meets or exceeds their max wounds, they die.

+There are ways to heal characters and remove their current wounds - surgery, rest, chemicals.

+### Damage

+*   Damage is given by people, environment, weapons, poison, etc
+*   Damage is not guaranteed to inflict wounds
+*   Whether damage inflicts a wound depends on your defense

+### Wounds

+*   A creature has a certain number of max wounds they can take before they die
+*   A wound is significant damage, not just scrapes and bruises
+*   Wounds can be healed, but can easily leave scars
+*   reatures have Current Wounds and Max Wounds

+### Defense

+*   Your Defense is a number that represents your ability to withstand damage without suffering wounds
+*   It's a single tally that incorporates things like armor, reflexes, cover, shields, and even luck, or faith.
+*   Your Defense can change from attack to attack based on your physical state, the type of attack, your surroundings, etc

+### Dealing Damage and Inflicting Wounds

+*   When you deal damage, you roll all the relevant dice of your weapon, as well as any bonus dice afforded to you from moves, equipment, or buffs
+*   After you have rolled your dice, you may roll extra dice or reroll some dice based on special rules you have
+*   Once you are done rolling, count all the dice that are higher than the Defense of your target
+*   That number is how many wounds you inflict

+### Taking Damage and Suffering Wounds

+*   This works the same as Dealing Damage and Inflicting Wounds but in reverse
+*   Roll the dice for the damage you are receiving
+*   Reroll any dice or extra dice as needed
+*   Count the number of dice that are higher than your Defense
+*   That number is how many wounds you suffer

+### Example of Damage Dealing

+*   Griff shoots his shotgun at a cultist named Scar
+*   Griff's shotgun deals 2d6 damage and has the tag Proven (2)
+*   Griff rolls his damage and gets a 1 and a 3
+*   The Proven (2) tag lets Griff reroll any roll of 2 or lower once
+*   Griff rerolls his 1 and gets a 5
+*   Griff's final result is a 5 and a 3
+*   The cultist has a defense of 3
+*   Griff causes 1 wound to Scar

+### Example Wounds and Defense

+A human with civilian clothes and no training or combat experience would have Max Wounds of 3 and Defense of 1

+An Imperial Guardsman wearing Flak Armor would have Defense 3 and Max Wounds 3

+An Adeptus Astartes with Power Armor would have Defense 6 and Max Wounds 8

+### Dying

+When your current wounds reaches or exceeds your max wounds, you are dying and roll for [Last Breath](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/specialmoves.md#last-breath).
+Some dangers instantly have you roll for [Last Breath](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/specialmoves.md#last-breath), completely bypassing damage and wounds.

+### Improving Defense

+Here are some things that can improve defense.

+*   Flak Armor: +1 Defense
+*   Good cover: +1 Defense against ranged attacks
+*   Parry skill: +1 Defense against melee attacks
+*   Power armor: +2 Defense
+*   Adeptus power armor: +3 Defense
+*   Uncanny reflexes: +1 Defense

+### Healing Wounds

+*   You can reduce your wounds by 1 or by getting medical attention
+*   One day of rest will reduce your current wounds by 1
+*   One day of rest under the care of a talented medical team will reduce your current wounds by 2
+*   A medkit applied properly will heal 1 wound